mariosn-phys/dns-matlab-gpu/README.md

 # dns-matlab-gpu
-A MATLAB Script that performs Direct Numerical Simulations (DNSs) of plane Couette turbulence in a plane parallel, streamwise and spanwise periodic 3D domain.
+A MATLAB Script that performs Direct Numerical Simulations (DNSs) of Couette or Poiseuille flow turbulence in a plane parallel, streamwise and spanwise periodic 3D domain.

 The main executable files are in the folder 'Scripts/':